Decompression equipment: Choice of tables or algorithms

 During the 1980s the US recreational diving community tended to move away from the US Navy tables to a range of tables published by other organisations, including several of the diver certification agencies (BSAC, NAUI, PADI).

 Depending on the table or computer chosen the range of no-decompression limits at a given depth on air can vary considerably, for example for 100 fsw (30 msw) the no stop limit varies from 25 to 8 minutes.
 It is not possible to discriminate between "right" and "wrong" options, but it is considered correct to say that the risk of developing DCS is greater for the longer exposures and less for the shorter exposures.

 The choice of tables for professional diving use is generally made by the organisation employing the divers.
 For recreational training it is usually prescribed by the certifying agency, but for recreational purposes the diver is generally free to make use of any of the published tables, and for that matter, to modify them to suit himself or herself.

 Decompression tables

-Dive tables or decompression tables are tabulated data, often in the form of printed cards or booklets, that allow divers to determine a decompression schedule for a given dive profile and breathing gas.
+Dive tables or decompression tables are tabulated data, often in the form of printed cards or booklets, that allow people to determine a decompression schedule for a given dive or other hyperbaric exposure profile and breathing gas.

+Decompression tables represent procedures recommended for decompression from hyperbaric exposures to a continuum of possibilities by schedules tabulated for discrete cases of such exposures chosen for practicality and convenience of the user.
+They may represent data from theoretical decompression models or empirical data from series of tests on animal and human subjects, or combinations thereof, and may be empirically adjusted to reduce risk or improve efficiency.
+The availability of dive computers which can apply algorithms in real time to calculate the personal decompression status of a diver have to a large extent supplanted decompression tables for recreational and scientific divers, but tables remain a practical and convenient method for deciding decompression schedules for people exposed to similar but not necessarily identical pressure profiles, particularly when they are to be decompressed as a group, such as saturation divers and compressed air workers.

-With dive tables, it is generally assumed that the dive profile is a square dive, meaning that the diver descends to maximum depth immediately and stays at the same depth until resurfacing (approximating a rectangular outline when drawn in a coordinate system where one axis is depth and the other is duration).
+With decompression tables, it is generally assumed that the hyperbaric exposure, or dive profile, is a square profile, meaning that the diver descends to maximum depth immediately and stays at the same depth until resurfacing (approximating a rectangular outline when drawn in a coordinate system where one axis is depth and the other is duration).
 Some dive tables also assume physical condition or acceptance of a specific level of risk from the diver.
 Some recreational tables only provide for no-stop dives at sea level sites, but the more complete tables can take into account staged decompression dives and dives performed at altitude.